w3c/wot/planning/ThingDescription/work-items.md

 ### Usability and Design Work Items

-Changes that improve readability, the usability of the specification OR development, spec generation, bug fix, and testing of the specification do not need use cases.
+Changes that improve readability, the usability of the specification OR development, spec generation, bug fixes, and testing of the specification do not need use cases.
+These have more priority since they can impact how new features look like in a TD instance.

 #### Design Document